 Just a few minutes away is the National Garden of Athens.
 An impressive park that was formerly administered entirely by the first Queen of Greece, Amalia.
 Here you will find palm trees, orange trees, a small zoo and dozens of parrots in freedom.

-We booked our the accommodation from Booking.
-We put in balance the price, location, room look and the winner was Hotel Pergamos.
-It is a 30-minute walk to the Acropolis from the hotel, and for us it was perfect because we could admire more of the city on our way to the main attractions.
+We booked the accommodation from Booking.
+We put in balance the price, location, room look, and the winner was Hotel Pergamos.
+It is a 30-minute walk to the Acropolis from the hotel, and for us, it was perfect because we could admire more of the city on our way to the main attractions.

 Included in the price of the accommodation was the breakfast.
 The good part was that we were leaving the hotel already with a full stomach and could attack the streets of Athens without worrying.
 But it was not very diversified or the best quality, and we do not think we would eat it again if we spent 3 nights instead of 2.

 We took full advantage of our time here to taste as much as we can from what Greek cuisine has to offer.
 We tasted these goodies at every meal, except for breakfast, and we can say that they are really tasty, full of flavor.

 In the first evening we relied on TripAdvisor and we arrived at a restaurant traditional, Atableamos Mezedopoleio, from where we left very excited because besides the three dishes we ordered (feta cheese, soup with beans and a plate of meat with potatoes and pita), we received a dessert and a traditional drink on the house.

 The next day we ate near Acropolis, lunch (Greek salad, tzatziki, calamari, fried cheese, and Greek beer, Mythos), Greek yogurt and Greek coffee from a rooftop overlooking directly to the Acropolis.
 That evening we ate the famous gyros and probably too many Greek baklavas.